Nickoskl/Tierlist/README.md

 <h2>🧐 Features</h2>

-Here're some of the project's best features:

-*   Authentication with Salt Crypto secret and password
+*   🔒  [Authentication](https://github.com/Nickoskl/Tierlist/blob/main/src/helpers/index.ts) with Salt Crypto secret and password
-*   Photo upload get delete using external API (Imgur)
+*   📷  [Photo upload](https://github.com/Nickoskl/Tierlist/blob/main/src/api/imgur.ts), get and delete using external API (Imgur)
-*   User sessions and session logout
+*   ⏲  User sessions and session logout
+*   🔗  [Image serve from API link with buffer](https://github.com/Nickoskl/Tierlist/blob/main/src/controllers/imgur.ts) rather from Imgur link hiding original ID
-*   Super users with logout edit and page view privileges
+*   🦸‍♀️  Super users with logout, edit and page view privileges
-*   A checksum for data validation that I ended up not using
+*   🙄  [A checksum](https://github.com/Nickoskl/Tierlist/blob/main/src/helpers/index.ts) for data validation that I ended up not using
+*   ➕  Multiple different actions (verified both on front/back-end) based on profile permissions such as
+    + Admins
+      + Can edit, delete any user
+      + Can see superuser and session status of the users and invalidate them
+      + Cave a useful view that can see all registered users
+      + Can create Templates for users to edit and order them.
+      + Can edit and delete any user Tierlist.
+    + Users
+      + Can create Tierlists from the admin Templates
+      + Can see user profiles and their tierlists
+      + Can edit and delete their own tierlists

 <h2>💖Like my work?</h2>